 Now that you’ve selected your webinar tool, let’s go straight to creating your webinar.
 This could be overwhelming, so let’s do this one step at a time.

 Since webinars have various uses, your goal for them must be clear at the onset.
 Before you can identify your goal, know your audience first.

 Ask yourself: What are my audience’s pain points?

-Once you know what your audience wants to know or are interested in learning, you set your goal to address this.
+Once you know what your audience wants to know or is interested in learning, you set your goal to address this.

 Ask yourself: What’s my goal with this webinar?